Scroll Down for River Gage Information for Wallingford and Southington.

 - Membership Annual Meeting - Monday, December 9th, 2013 to be held at QRWA Headquarters.
 Social Hour 5:30 to 6:30 p.m. followed by a brief business meeting.
 Steve Gephard, Supervising Fisheries Biologist,State of Connecticut- DEEP/Inland Fisheries Division will be summarizing the progress made toward restoring diadromous (migratory) fishes to the Quinnipiac River watershed, including the first year of operation of the Haakonsen Fishway at Wallace Dam in Wallingford, the plan to remove two dams in Meriden and Southington, and a possible hydroelectric project proposed for the Hanover Dam in Meriden.

-Wildlife Photos taken by QRWA Members are on sale and on display at QRWA Headquarters.
+- Wildlife Photos for Sale - Wildlife Photos taken by QRWA Members are on sale and on display at QRWA Headquarters.
 Photos may be seen on Sat. between 9 a.m. and 3 p.m.
 Check out the photo display and pricing by visiting the tab under "Photos".
-Photos maybe used to make mouse pads, greeting cards or framed.
+Photos may be ordered in the form of mouse pads, greeting cards or framed.
 Please call Kathy at 203-237-2237 to make your selection.

 - Paddle Committee scheduled for Q University Paddle programs in the Fall - check schedule under "program" on upper tool bar

-- Aquatic Science Paddle with Beat the Street Youths was a huge success - thank you City of Meriden for making this program possible
+- Aquatic Science Paddle with Beat the Street Youths was a huge success - thank you City of Meriden for making the funding to make this program possible.

-Please click here for the 1st Power Point presentation last fall.
-The link will direct you to the Fuss & OíNeill file transfer site, where you can open or save the file by clicking on the download button.
 Updates to the plan, documentation and information will be posted to our web site as it becomes available.
-If you, or anyone you know is interested in serving on the stakeholder committee or can provide technical or financial support be please complete the QRWBP Stakeholder Questionnaire and mail it to QRWA, at P O Box 2825, Meriden CT 06450 or send it via electronic mail to firstname.lastname@example.org For more detailed information on this project please refer to the left panel of this page.
+If you, or anyone you know is interested in serving on the stakeholder committee or can provide technical or financial support be please email us at firstname.lastname@example.org For more detailed information on this project please refer to the left panel of this page.